peteralcock/Rushmore/README.md

 Teach yourself (and others) whatever you want.
 Hop on the Magic Schoolbus and instantly create your own lesson plans with AI.
 And then sell your courses online!
 This project is a SaaS web application that allows users to create AI-generated courses with ease.
 It features user authentication, course creation, subscriptions, and much more.

 ## Features
-"I saved Latin.
-What did YOU ever do?"

-### Highlights
 - **Landing Page**: A modern SaaS-like landing page showcasing features, pricing, and testimonials.
 - **Authentication**: Users can log in or register using their email.
 - **Social Authentication**: Log in or register using Google and Facebook.